kgruiz/chatgpt-queue/README.md

 # chatgpt-queue

 Queue prompts for ChatGPT and let them auto-send as soon as the previous reply finishes.
-The extension keeps long follow-up chains moving without babysitting the UI.
+The extension keeps long follow-up chains moving without babysitting the UI and works on both `chatgpt.com` and `chat.openai.com`.

 ## Visual Preview